IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 - [x] Tune the sequence of questions inside add task and add event (start time-duration-date);
 - [x] Add menu buttons.

-In addition, after quite a long time of thought and discussion, our team designed a logo for our project and bot.
+In addition, after quite a long time of thought and discussion, our team designed a logo for our project and bot 😁

 ## **Roadmap**
 We plan to continue our project in the future as a part of the startup “Healthy Based Productivity”.
 First of all, we got some feedback that adding tasks in a format of chat-bot may not be so easy.
 We will gather more opinions and if this is really a case, we will move the functionality to a mobile app format.
 Otherwise continue to develop chat bot based on the obtained feedback.